Young girls are using anti-aging products they see on social media. The harm is more than skin deep

 One night, Scarlett’s skin began to burn intensely and erupted in blisters.
 Heavy use of adult-strength products had wreaked havoc on her skin.
 Months later, patches of tiny bumps remain on Scarlett’s face, and her cheeks turn red in the sun.

-Scarlett’s experience has become common, experts say, as preteen girls around the country throng beauty stores to buy high-end skin care products, a trend captured in viral videos with the hashtag #SephoraKids.
+Scarlett’s experience has become common, experts say, as preteen girls around the country throng beauty stores to buy high-end skin care products.
 Girls as young as 8 are turning up at dermatologists’ offices with rashes, chemical burns and other allergic reactions to products not intended for children’s sensitive skin.

-“When kids use anti-aging skin care, they can actually cause premature aging, destroy the skin barrier and lead to permanent scarring,” says Dr. Brooke Jeffy, a Scottsdale, Arizona, dermatologist who has posted her own social media videos rebutting influencers’ advice.
+“When kids use anti-aging skin care, they can actually cause premature aging, destroy the skin barrier and lead to permanent scarring,” says Dr. Brooke Jeffy, a Scottsdale, Arizona, dermatologist.

-More than the physical harm, parents and child psychologists worry about the trend’s effects on girls’ mental health — for years to come.
+More than the physical harm, parents and child psychologists worry about the trend’s effects on girls’ mental health.
 Extensive data suggests a fixation on appearance can affect self-esteem and body image and fuel anxiety, depression and eating disorders.

 “Girls are being bombarded with idealized images of beauty that establish a beauty standard that could be very hard — if not impossible — to attain,” Perry says.